 29The rich of earth will worship Him, all who to dust descend;

-They all shall kneel—none of them can his soul from death defend.
+And all shall kneel—none of them can their soul from death defend.

 30Descendants, then, will all serve Him—the children yet to be;

 They will be told about the Lord, future posterity.

 31For they shall come, and shall declare His truth and righteousness

 unto a people yet unborn, for He has done all this.